pgbarletta/locuaz/docs/source/pruners.rst

         :height: 400px
         :width: 800 px

-        Figure 3: each panel shows the comparisons between each of the *epoch* 3 *iterations* and the *epoch* 2 *top iterations*.
-Average scores highlighted in green are the ones that are better than their respective counterparts, while the red ones are worse. *Iteration* **C3** "looses" when compared against **B2** and hence won't be moving forward.
+        Figure 3: each panel shows the comparisons between each of the *epoch* 3 *branches* and the *epoch* 2 *top branches*.
+Average scores highlighted in green are the ones that are better than their respective counterparts, while the red ones are worse. *Branch* **C3** "looses" when compared against **B2** and hence won't be moving forward.